thiswillbeyourgithub/Clozolkor/README.md

 * **fast** : autoflip to answer sided is the cloze doesn't contain hints
 * **memory enhancing?** : if your card's ease drop too low, the card will switch to the font [Sans Forgetica](https://en.wikipedia.org/wiki/Sans_forgetica).
 No idea if it works but interesting to try.
 * **With blur**: A shortcut allows to unblur gradually the cloze to hint you gradually.
+* **Auto mode**: One button press and you'll see the your cloze content open letter by letter automatically.
+Allowing you to read and remember at the same time.
 * **elegant** : shows the tags and decks on top in a nice and non-distracting way
 * **handy** : displays the ease and the state (learning, new, etc) on top (desktop) or in a little button box (mobile)
 * **non-bloating** : it's not an addon but just a regular javascript-enhanced note template!